containerd/nerdctl/README.md

 ### Windows

 - Linux containers: Known to work on WSL2
-- Windows containers: WIP, see [PR #197](https://github.com/containerd/nerdctl/pull/197)
+- Windows containers: experimental support for Windows (see below for features that are currently known to work)

 ### Docker